RahulPrasad101-7/FairSplit/README.md

 # FairSplit 🏠💰

 A simple web application for roommates to split bills and track who owes who.
-Built entirely with vanilla frontend technologies.
+Built entirely with frontend technologies.

 ## 🚀 Live Demo
 🔗 [Click here to view the live website](https://RahulPrasad101-7.github.io/FairSplit/)